 If you made it this far, you have a working C compiler and copies of the tarballs.
-Copy or move the tarballs to the directory you want to do the work in. /usr/local/src is a good choice, and in this case you can use /usr/local/src/qmail for all three packages.
+Next, copy or move the tarballs to the directory you want to do the work in. /usr/local/src is a good choice for qmail and ucspi-tcp. daemontools should be built under /package.